tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

   ![free-throws-probability-distribution](Images/free-throws-probability-distribution.png)

-* The probability distribution of free throws made will change slightly with every run of the program; however, in this current run, the probability distribution shows that the likelihood of the player making `9-10` shots in a single session is approximately `15%`.
+* The probability distribution of free throws made will change slightly with every run of the program due to the randomness of the sample data generator; however, in this current run, the probability distribution shows that the likelihood of the player making `9-10` shots in a single session is approximately `15%`.

   ![free-throws-probability-distribution-focus](Images/free-throws-probability-distribution-focus.png)

+Answer any questions before moving on.

 ---